 - Enlist support of community resources as needed

+The LAC is chaired by a citizen representative.
+A representative from the School Board attends meetings.
 Committee members include parents, community members and representatives from the district.

 Purpose: Increase the involvement of parents of children with disabilities in district policy and decision making.